 Yes.
-Meals served to infants younger than 12 months of age may contain ironfortified infant formula, breastmilk (including expressed breastmilk and a mother directly breastfeeding on-site), or a combination of both.
+Meals served to infants younger than 12 months of age may contain iron-fortified infant formula, breastmilk (including expressed breastmilk and a mother directly breastfeeding on-site), or a combination of both.

-4. \\\How should meals where a mother directly breastfeeds her infant onsite be documented?
+4. How should meals be documented when a mother directly breastfeeds her infant onsite?